- Super plush

 Heel slips but you can fix it

-The one caveat to the long laces is you can utilize both upper lace holes, a nice feature many shoes’ laces are too short for, and it was needed as there was a touch of heel slip in the Arahi 5.
+The one caveat to the long laces is you can utilise both upper lace holes, a nice feature many shoes’ laces are too short for, and it was needed as there was a touch of heel slip in the Arahi 5.

 The heel counter is extremely stiff (93.1N, compared to the average of 62.2N) thanks to its 2mm thick plastic heel counter, which is needed to help make the shoe perform as a stability control shoe, but in my experience, an extra stiff heel usually leads to a bit of slip.